Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions: Impact of Bias on Students

 Our first goal is to understand how much bias affects agents in the market.
-In particular, we would like to answer the following question: what is the loss of efficiency for agents of the market when all students $\theta \in \Theta$ are assigned to school $\hat\mu(\theta)$ instead of $\mu(\theta)$?
-We propose to measure this loss of efficiency in three ways: first, for students; second, for schools; and third, as a diversity measure.
+In particular, we would like to quantify the loss of efficiency for students\footnote{In \ecref{ec-sec:schools}, we take the schools' perspective and show that there is effectively no loss of efficiency for schools under this model, creating little incentive for them to intervene at the individual school level.} when students are matched to schools under $\hat \mu$ instead of $\mu$.
+Formally, we define the displacement and mistreatment of a student as follows.